-To create an agent that is more responsive to human feedback and not permanently biased by inconsistencies or natural errors in human feedback, entropy regularization is utilized \citep{griffith_policy_2013}.
-The entropy regularization term is defined as $\beta \mathbb{H}(\pi(\cdot|S_t))$ where $\mathbb{H}(\pi(\cdot|S_t))$ is an entropy function that takes some action probability distribution $\pi(\cdot|S_t)$ and $\beta$ is the regularization scaling parameter.
+To create an agent that is more responsive to feedback and not permanently biased by inconsistencies or natural errors, entropy regularization is utilized \citep{griffith_policy_2013}.
+The entropy regularization term is defined as $\beta \mathbb{H}(\pi(\cdot|S_t))$ where $\mathbb{H}(\pi(\cdot|S_t))$ is an entropy function that takes the action probability distribution $\pi(\cdot|S_t)$ and the regularization scaling parameter $\beta$.
 Entropy in actor-critic networks encourages exploration such that the agent might avoid convergence to a local minimum.
-The average eligibility trace $\bar{e}_{\lambda}$ and the entropy term update the actor parameter as
+The average eligibility trace over the minibatch $\bar{e}_{\lambda}$ and the entropy term are used to update the actor's parameter as

-Deep COACH's is tested in the relatively complex simulated environment of Minecraft.
-It is able to learn different behaviors such as navigating to a goal and walking the perimeter of a room within only 15 minutes of training.
-Deep COACH outperforms both COACH and Deep TAMER while requiring significantly less feedback for all behaviors.
-The use of non-linear policy modeling, replay memory, and entropy regularization seemingly increases the aptitude potential in comparison to Deep TAMER and COACH, while maintaining short training times.
-However, there are two caveats to Deep COACH's potential aptitude increase.
-First, due to the limited testing environments, the true extent of Deep COACH's aptitude increase is unknown.
-Second, the degree of the aptitude increase when compared to traditional RL algorithms is not examined and thus unclear.
+Deep COACH is tested in the relatively complex simulated environment of Minecraft where different behaviors (e.g., navigating to a goal and walking the perimeter of a room) must be learned.
+Deep COACH shows an increase in aptness and robustness over the baselines of Deep TAMER and COACH as it achieves greater short-term and asymptotic performance for all behaviors.
+Deep TAMER learns to perform all behaviors at a sub-par level while COACH fails to learn some of the behaviors.
+Furthermore, Deep COACH shows potential increases in scalability as it requires significantly less feedback to learn all behaviors compared to that of the baselines.
+Two main caveats of Deep COACH's potential aptitude increase arise as follows.
+First, due to the limited testing environments, the overall increase in aptitude is unknown.
+Second, the degree of aptitude increase when compared to traditional RL algorithms is not examined and thus also unknown.